-Regular admission to a number of these attractions are included on the Go Oahu® Card.
+Regular admission to a number of these attractions is included on the Go Oahu pass.

 Choose as you go from dozens of top attractions and save up to 55% on combined admission vs paying at the gate.

-Please note, some of these special Winter events may be separately ticketed and not included on the Go Oahu Card.
+Please note, some of these special Winter events may be separately ticketed and not included on the Go Oahu pass.

 13 Days of Christmas at the Polynesian Cultural Center